 PART TWO: STATES MUST REQUIRE OFFICERS TO HAVE INITIAL AND ONGOING EDUCATION IN CIVIL RIGHTS

 Civil rights are written in the Constitution, the highest of all laws.
-Officers must know these first, before learning other laws they might enforce.
+Officers must know the rights of citizens first, before learning other laws they might enforce.
 Then officers must regularly demonstrate that they know American civil rights through Continuing Education, just like other professional careers.
-The rights of citizens are too important to just hope that officers know, remember and respect civil rights.
+The rights of citizens are too important, and abuses of police powers too damaging to citizens, to not do this.